suika3-community/suika3/README.md

 ### 2. Personalize Your Story (`start.novel`)

-Now, lets make the game say exactly what you want.
+Now, let's make the game say exactly what you want.

 - **Open:** Find the `start.novel` file in your project folder and open it with your favorite text editor.
 It is written in `NovelML`.
 - **Edit:** Replace the existing text with the following command:
 ```
 [text text="Hello, world!
 This is my first game."]